anilk-anusha/feedsterWebsite/README.md

 ## Setup

-Setup locally as part of a coding excercise
+Setup locally as part of a coding exercise.

 ## Status